RebelBobby/Original_App_Design_Project/README.md

 There is no “group”.
 There is only me and only 1 student remaining.
 We’re both working our own app.
 However, please find below gif showing progress.
 ===
-# I made some pretty good headway.
-I just have to continue to plug away at the content.
+# I made some pretty good headway. see gif and project updates below.
 # military_transition_guide to complement https://www.militarytransition.vet/

 ## Table of Contents